 Elgin, forty miles east of Nogales, became the anchor town for the Red River company because the tiny town had a railroad depot back then.
 The construction of an eighty-eight-mile railroad line had begun in 1882, called the New Mexico and Arizona Railroad.
 Hawks had the town of Abilene built by adding more buildings to the tiny village.
 The classic fight scene at the Elgin railroad depot took four days to shoot.

+The railroad line was discontinued in 1962.
+If you go looking for this Red River filming site at Upper Elgin Road, you'll still find traces where the tracks were originally laid.
+A well and a pump house was visible in the climactic fistfight between Wayne and Montgomery Clift and still exist.
+That same structure can be spotted in Gunfight at the O.K.
+Corral (the railroad section in the Dodge City scenes) and 3:10 to Yuma (Glenn Ford's finally confronts his old gang at the railroad station).
 In 1955, the Rodgers & Hammerstein musical Oklahoma! used the same set up.
-The line was discontinued in 1962.
-If you go looking for this filming site today at Upper Elgin Road, you'll still find traces where the tracks were originally laid.
-A well and a pump house was visible in the climactic fistfight between Wayne and Montgomery Clift and still exist.

 For the famous river crossing scene, Hawks used the San Pedro River near Tombstone.